krHarsh007/AI-Agent/README.md

 Clone the repository:

 git clone https://github.com/krHarsh007/AI-Agent.git

 cd AI-Agent

 Install the required packages:

 pip install -r requirements.txt

-Configure your API keys for Gemini Pro and any educational platform APIs in a .env file.
+Configure your API keys in a .env file.

 Usage
 Run the main script to start the agentic process:

 python app.py

 **📄 License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 **🙏 Acknowledgements**

-The CrewAI team for their excellent agentic framework.
+The CrewAI team

-Google for the powerful Gemini Pro LLM.
+Google for the Gemini Pro LLM

-All open-source educational platforms and data sources that make this project possible.
+Open-source educational platforms and data sources